How to fix MacBook Pro SSD not mounted/booting/recognizing?

 I got my MacBook old hard drive replaced with a shiny new SSD but ran into problems.
 After hitting the power on button, I heard the familiar start-up chime but Mac screen turned white or gray and showed no sign of progress.
-When I booted into Recovery Mode, the new SSD was greyed out and unmounted.
+When I booted into macOS Recovery mode, the new SSD was greyed out and unmounted.
 How to fix?

 Apple always does everything to make MacBook Pro's hardware sleek and powerful but it isn't immune to hard disk failure, viruses, physical damage and other threats that can result data disaster condition.
 Sometimes, your MacBook Pro SSD won't mount or MacBook Pro doesn't recognize the SSD in Disk Utility, which prevents the system from boot up correctly.

 Don't be panic, the SSD can be found in Disk Utility, you can make sure it doesn't have any hardware problems.
-This passage will show you what to do when SSD is not mounting on MacBook Pro, as well as recover lost data from the unbootable Mac computer.
+This passage will show you what to do when SSD is not mounting on MacBook Pro, as well as recover data from Mac won't boot.

 First of all: Data recovery from unmountable MacBook Pro SSD

 No matter what causes MacBook Pro SSD not booting issue, all your critical data becomes inaccessible.
-If you didn't back up or keep backups updated, the first and foremost thing is to recover lost data from the unmountable MacBook Pro SSD.
+If you didn't back up or keep backups updated, the first and foremost thing is to run MacBook Pro data recovery from the unmountable MacBook Pro SSD.

 As your Mac internal hard drive won't mount, it's not easy to get lost data back, but it's not impossible with iBoysoft Mac Data Recovery.
 The program is a free Mac data recovery tool that helps you recover documents, pictures, audios, videos, emails when SSDs, internal hard drives, Macintosh HDs not mounted in Disk Utility.
 Even when your MacBook Pro/Air, iMac, Mac mini won't boot, it is able to transfer files from a broken Mac to a new Mac.

-Unlike other data recovery software that need to take out the internal SSD, you are able to create a bootable drive to recover lost data or run iBoysoft Mac Data Recovery from iBoysoft server.
+Unlike other data recovery software that need to take out the internal SSD, you are able to create a bootable drive to recover lost data or run iBoysoft Data Recovery for Mac from iBoysoft server.